webdevelopment4us/Pricing_Services/README.md

 This is an application built to allow the periodic scanning of online webstores, to notify users of changes in prices of items they select.

-This application is part of the course "The Complete Python Web Developer", a course aimed at beginners, to teach the creation of web applications using Python.
-If that sounds interesting, check it out: https://www.udemy.com/the-complete-python-web-course-learn-by-building-8-apps/
+This application is part of the course "The Complete Python Web Developer".

 It allows administrators (defined via src/config.py) to add, remove, and edit online stores.